Gimilkhad/ArkModdingTips/Guide to Snap Points (ASA).md

  At this time the Point Location Offset, Rotation, etc values will dictate the position and orientation of the preview structure.

- During the placement process, the "Allowed To Build" function runs on tick on client, which is what turns the preview structure Red or Green and displays messages to the player to indicate if the structure can actually be placed there.
+ During the placement process, the "Allowed To Build" function runs on tick on client, which is part of the logic turns the preview structure Red or Green and displays messages to the player to indicate if the structure can actually be placed there.
 That function will also run once on server when the structure attempts to place.
 As far as I know it does not by default influence snap rules.
 It's more related to placement rules, like preventing placement inside terrain or other structures (Obstructed), too close to an enemy base, too high above ground, etc.

 --------------------------------
 Troubleshooting: